 These two models absolutely connect.
 In fact, it could be the thing to connect the collaboration and solution finding if your support model is designed that way!
 Because anyone in the swarm can all contribute to the solution article, KCS can evolve as the case does.
 Just like KCS is an integrated layer of a support model, so is Intelligent Swarming—we don’t stop support to write the article, we write it as we go; we don’t stop supporting a customer to escalate a case, we invite others to contribute.
 The draft solution is a critical tool in catching up the internal support team so we can take next steps faster.

 These are complementary concepts, but must be deliberately integrated into your support model to get the most out of them together.

 I believe a high-performing Intelligent Swarming team is capable of greater impacts than a team of high performing individual contributors.
 Still, individual measurements are tough to quantify when the team is responsible for the case.

-Team performance is easier to gauge and has helped us identify product level support measurements that has led to deeper relationships with our Engineering teams and driven enhancements that are most relevant to our customer’s needs.
+Team performance is easier to gauge and has helped us identify product-level support measurements that have led to deeper relationships with our Engineering teams and driven enhancements that are most relevant to our customer’s needs.